Number 1 Trick to Improving a Student's Writing

 • Avoid repetition - Consulting a thesaurus guides students to alternate word choices when they are concerned with the overuse of a single word within their composition.

-• Improve writing quality and sophistication - Utilizing a thesaurus assists students to select more appropriate or mature wording.
+• Improve writing quality and sophistication - Utilizing a thesaurus assists students in selecting more appropriate or mature wording.

 • Select descriptive words - Consulting a thesaurus helps students find more descriptive words that will enable their audience to better visualize their content.